Vikram Sampath: Honors

-Critics and allegations
+Plagiarism Allegations

 In a letter to the president of the Royal Historical Society dated 11 February 2022, Audrey Truschke, Rohit Chopra, (Note: Chopra is an Associate Professor in the Department of Communication at Santa Clara University.
 He has published on the intersections of Hindu nationalism and media.) and Ananya Chakravarti (Note: Chakravarti is an Associate Professor of History at Georgetown University.
 She has published on the histories of religion in South Asia.) accused Sampath of plagiarism and requested Sampath's membership be reviewed and his scholarship be thoroughly examined.

-The letter includes as examples sections from a 2017 publication by Sampath, which lacked explicit attribution and were copied with minimal paraphrasing from works of Vinayak Chaturvedi and Janaki Bakhle.
+The letter includes as examples sections from a 2017 article by Sampath published in India Foundation Journal, (Note: The article is: Sampath, Vikram (2017).
+"The Revolutionary Leader Vinayak Damodar Savarkar".
+It carries the footnote: "This paper was presented by Dr. Vikram Sampath at the national seminar on ‘Revisiting Indian Independence Movement’ organised by India Foundation at New Delhi on 18th March, 2017.") which lacked explicit attribution and were copied with minimal paraphrasing from works of Vinayak Chaturvedi and Janaki Bakhle.
 They also cited an example from his biography of Savarkar, in which a paragraph was nearly identical to one in an undergraduate student thesis.
 It was later supplemented with more examples of identical reproduction from the works of Chaturvedi and R.C.
 Majumdar.
-According to the letter, plagiarism detection software had found about 50% of the text in the 2017 publication was plagiarised.efn|They also claimed to have come across other similar instances in Sampath's corpus of work.
-Chaturvedi expressed his disappointment at Sampath's lack of ethical standards; Bakhle requested Sampath offer a public apology for unequivocal plagiarism and retract the publication.
+According to the letter, plagiarism detection software had found about 50% of the text in the 2017 publication was plagiarised.
+They also claimed to have come across other similar instances in Sampath's corpus of work.

+Chaturvedi expressed his disappointment at the situation and encouraged people to read his article and Sampath's "side-by-side and judge for themselves"; Bakhle found the 2017 article by Sampath to have included portions of an earlier article by her without in-text citation, though her article was referenced in an incomplete manner in the bibliography.
+Bakhle suggested that "if such plagiarism is the unintentional result of shoddiness in writing and publication", then Sampath and India Foundation Journal should offer a public apology and retract the publication.
+Bakhle also said that she did not have comments on the allegations of plagiarism in Sampath's 2019 biography of Savarkar, which she had earlier reviewed for India Today in 2019.
 (Note: Bakhle's support came about a week after the publication of the accusations.
 Sampath had argued, including in his representation to the Delhi High Court, Bakhle had reviewed his biography of Savarkar without any adverse comments about plagiarism, and she thus did not share the concerns of the letter.)